Princess Maria di Grazia of Bourbon-Two Sicilies: Later life

-Prince Luís died in 1920 leaving Maria a widow for the remainder of her life.
+Prince Luiz died in 1920 leaving Maria a widow for the remainder of her life.
 In 1922, Maria accompanied the Brazilian Imperial Family to Brazil for the country's centennial celebrations of its independence.
 During the course of the trip, the Count of Eu died while recumbent upon her shoulder.
-Princess Maria preferred to live with her children in France, where they could have a better education.
-She died at her country house in Mandelieu and was later buried at the Orléans Mausoleum at Dreux, with her husband.
+She nevertheless participated in official events such as the laying of the foundations for the site of the future statue of Christ the Redeemer, in Rio de Janeiro, and visited São Paulo where she stayed at the palace of the Countess of Penteado on Avenida Higienópolis.
+After that, Princess Maria preferred to live with her children in France, where they could have a better education.
+She died at her country house in Mandelieu and was later buried at the Chapelle royale de Dreux, with her husband.
 She was short of her 95th birthday.